General Information & Policies

 UCF Athletics offers a courtesy stroller check-in at the Guest Services tent located inside gates 14 and 18.
 A claim check will be given to the patron at the time of check-in and will be required to reclaim the stroller following the game.

-Assistance with any ticket issue can be obtained by contacting the UCF Athletics Ticket Office, located on the west side of Bright House Networks Stadium, at 407-823-1000.
-Office hours are from 9 a.m. to 5 p.m.
+Assistance with any ticket issue can be obtained by contacting the UCF Athletics Ticket Office, located in the Sales and Service Area of Wayne Densch Building 38, at 407-823-1000.
+Office hours are from 9 a.m. to 6 p.m.
 Monday through Friday.

 General Public - Stadium Ticket Office (west side)